iradwatkins/stepper-ui-forge/INTEGRATION_GUIDE.md

-# Cash App Pay Integration Guide - Slide-out Cart
+# Cash App Pay Integration Guide - Using Square SDK ONLY

 ## Overview

-This guide shows how to integrate Cash App Pay with Square payments in a unified payment manager to avoid SDK conflicts.
+This guide shows how to integrate Cash App Pay using **ONLY the Square Web Payments SDK**.

+### ⚠️ CRITICAL: Use Square SDK Only

+**DO NOT** load the Cash App SDK (`https://kit.cash.app/v1/pay.js`).
+Square's Web Payments SDK includes Cash App Pay functionality.
+Loading both SDKs will cause conflicts.

 ## Important: Payment Request Requirement